Pyr-000/YetAnotherStableDiffusion/README.md

   - `"heun"`: HeunDiscrete
 - `-e`/`--ddim-eta` sets the eta (η) parameter when the ddim scheduler is selected.
 Otherwise, this parameter is ignored.
 Higher values of eta will increase the amount of additional noise applied during sampling.
 A value of `0` corresponds to no additional sampling noise.
 - `-es`/`--ddim-eta-seed` sets the seed of the sampling noise when a ddim scheduler with eta > 0 is used.
 - `-gsc`/`--gs-schedule` sets a schedule for variable guidance scale.
 This can help with mitigating potential visual artifacts and other issues caused by high guidance scales.
 By default (None), a static guidance scale with no schedule will be used.
-The schedule will be scaled across the amount of diffusion steps (`-s`), yielding a multiplier between `0` and `1` for the guidance scale specified via `-cs`.
+The schedule will be scaled across the amount of diffusion steps (`-s`), yielding a multiplier (usually between `0` and `1`) for the guidance scale specified via `-cs`.
   - Currently, the following schedules are available: `None`, `"sin"` (1/2-period sine between 0 and π: 0→1→0), `"cos"` (1/4-period cosine between 0 and π/2: 1→0), `"isin"` (inverted sin (1-sin): 1→0→1), `"icos"` (inverted cos (1-cos): 0→1), `"fsin"` (full-period sine between 0 and 2π: 0→1→0→-1→0), `"anneal5"` (2.5 periods of a rectified sine (abs(sin) between 0 and 5π), yielding 5 sequential "bumps" of 0→1→0), `"rand"` (random multiplier between 0 and 1 in each step), `"frand"` (random multiplier between -1 and 1 in each step)
 ### Device, Performace and Optimization settings
 - `--unet-full` will switch from using a half precision (fp16) UNET to using a full precision (fp32) UNET.
 This will increase memory usage significantly.
 See section [Precision](#Precision).